OpenEvalProject/evals/manuscripts/elife-77956/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02kpeqv85 Graduate School of Biostudies, Kyoto University, Yoshidakonoe, Sakyo Kyoto Japan
+1. Graduate School of Biostudies, Kyoto University, Yoshidakonoe, Sakyo Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))
-2. https://ror.org/01an7q238 Department of Molecular and Cell Biology, University of California Berkeley United States
+2. Department of Molecular and Cell Biology, University of California Berkeley United States ([ROR:01an7q238](https://ror.org/01an7q238))
-3. https://ror.org/006w34k90 Howard Hughes Medical Institute Chevy Chase United States
+3. Howard Hughes Medical Institute Chevy Chase United States ([ROR:006w34k90](https://ror.org/006w34k90))
-4. https://ror.org/04n1n3n22 California Institute for Quantitative Biosciences Berkeley United States
+4. California Institute for Quantitative Biosciences Berkeley United States ([ROR:04n1n3n22](https://ror.org/04n1n3n22))
-5. https://ror.org/02jbv0t02 Division of Biological Systems and Engineering, Lawrence Berkeley National Laboratory Berkeley United States
+5. Division of Biological Systems and Engineering, Lawrence Berkeley National Laboratory Berkeley United States ([ROR:02jbv0t02](https://ror.org/02jbv0t02))
-6. https://ror.org/02kpeqv85 Department of Science, Kyoto University Kyoto Japan
+6. Department of Science, Kyoto University Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))
-7. https://ror.org/01nrxwf90 Institute of Evolutionary Biology, Ashworth Laboratories, School of Biological Sciences, University of Edinburgh Edinburgh United Kingdom
+7. Institute of Evolutionary Biology, Ashworth Laboratories, School of Biological Sciences, University of Edinburgh Edinburgh United Kingdom ([ROR:01nrxwf90](https://ror.org/01nrxwf90))
-8. https://ror.org/02kpeqv85 Radiation Biology Center, Kyoto University Kyoto Japan
+8. Radiation Biology Center, Kyoto University Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))
-9. https://ror.org/02kpeqv85 Institute for Integrated Cell‐Material Sciences (iCeMS), Kyoto University Kyoto Japan
+9. Institute for Integrated Cell‐Material Sciences (iCeMS), Kyoto University Kyoto Japan ([ROR:02kpeqv85](https://ror.org/02kpeqv85))

 † Corresponding author

 ## Abstract

 In the first meiotic cell division, proper segregation of chromosomes in most organisms depends on chiasmata, exchanges of continuity between homologous chromosomes that originate from the repair of programmed double-strand breaks (DSBs) catalyzed by the Spo11 endonuclease.
 Since DSBs can lead to irreparable damage in germ cells, while chromosomes lacking DSBs also lack chiasmata, the number of DSBs must be carefully regulated to be neither too high nor too low.
-Here, we show that in Caenorhabditis elegans , meiotic DSB levels are controlled by the phosphoregulation of DSB-1, a homolog of the yeast Spo11 cofactor Rec114, by the opposing activities of PP4 PPH-4.1 phosphatase and ATR ATL-1 kinase.
+Here, we show that in Caenorhabditis elegans, meiotic DSB levels are controlled by the phosphoregulation of DSB-1, a homolog of the yeast Spo11 cofactor Rec114, by the opposing activities of PP4PPH-4.1 phosphatase and ATRATL-1 kinase.
 Increased DSB-1 phosphorylation in pph-4.1 mutants correlates with reduction in DSB formation, while prevention of DSB-1 phosphorylation drastically increases the number of meiotic DSBs both in pph-4.1 mutants and in the wild-type background.
 C. elegans and its close relatives also possess a diverged paralog of DSB-1, called DSB-2, and loss of dsb-2 is known to reduce DSB formation in oocytes with increasing age.
 We show that the proportion of the phosphorylated, and thus inactivated, form of DSB-1 increases with age and upon loss of DSB-2, while non-phosphorylatable DSB-1 rescues the age-dependent decrease in DSBs in dsb-2 mutants.
 These results suggest that DSB-2 evolved in part to compensate for the inactivation of DSB-1 through phosphorylation, to maintain levels of DSBs in older animals.
-Our work shows that PP4 PPH-4.1 , ATR ATL-1 , and DSB-2 act in concert with DSB-1 to promote optimal DSB levels throughout the reproductive lifespan.
+Our work shows that PP4PPH-4.1, ATRATL-1, and DSB-2 act in concert with DSB-1 to promote optimal DSB levels throughout the reproductive lifespan.

 ## Introduction